-O. How are the two courses different?
+Q. How are the two courses different?

 A. Calculus 12 will be assessed at a high-school level and has a school-based final exam.
-Students choosing to write the optional challenge exam put out from UBC/SFU (current cost of \$100.00 CAD) can potentially receive credit for first semester Calculus at many of the local BC Universities
+Students choosing to write the optional challenge exam put out from UBC/SFU (current cost of \$100.00 CAD) can potentially receive credit for first semester Calculus at many of the local BC Universities.

-AP Calculus 12 will be assessed at a University level with an emphasis on preparing for the AP exam in May.
-Students are expected to write the AP Exam in May at a current cost of \$125.00 CAD.
+AP Calculus 12 will be assessed at a university level with an emphasis on preparing for the AP exam in May.
+Students are expected to write the AP Exam in May at a current (non-refundable) cost of approximately \$135.00 CAD.
 Students achieving a 4 or 5 on the AP Exam can choose to receive credit for first semester University at many local, national, and international Universities.